 Brooklyn is an enormous coastal borough (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 2,621,793 people and 760 constituent neighborhoods, Brooklyn is the largest community in New York.
-Much of the housing stock in Brooklyn was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 2,736,074 people and 804 constituent neighborhoods, Brooklyn is the largest community in New York.
+Brooklyn has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Brooklyn home prices are not only among the most expensive in New York, but Brooklyn real estate also consistently ranks among the most expensive in America.

 Of important note, Brooklyn is also a borough of artists.
 Brooklyn has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Brooklyn’s character.

 Also of interest is that Brooklyn has more people living here who work in computers and math than 95% of the places in the US.